Nolan Arenado Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Nolan Arenado (.361 batting average in his past 10 games), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Thursday at 8:05 PM ET.
+Nolan Arenado -- with a slugging percentage of .711 in his past 10 games, including four home runs -- will be in action for the St. Louis Cardinals against the Chicago Cubs, with Justin Steele on the mound, on July 21 at 2:20 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the Marlins.
+In his most recent game he had a one-hit showing (1-for-5) against the Cubs.

 Nolan Arenado Game Info & Props vs. the Cubs